 - 1 cup coconut oil

-- optional: 2 teaspoons vanilla liquid stevia or desired sweetener to taste
+- vanilla liquid stevia optional or sweetener of choice to taste

-- 2 tablespoons Swerve or sweetener of choice
+- 2 tablespoons Swerve confectioners or sweetener of choice

 - Slightly melt or soften the peanut butter and coconut oil together in the microwave or low heat on the stove.

-- Add this to your blender and the rest of the ingredients.
+- Add this to your blender and add the rest of the ingredients.

 - Blend until combined.

-- Pour into a parchment lined loaf pan.
+- Pour into a parchment lined 8 by 5 loaf pan.

 - Refrigerate until set, about 2 hours.